luigiberducci-research/fosco/README.md

 ```

 ## :warning: Disclaimer
-This is a research prototype, tailored for CBF and built on top of [FOSSIL](https://github.com/oxford-oxcav/fossil).
+This is a research prototype, which builds on prior work on Lyapunov functions,
+and extend it to support CBF and Robust CBF.
-Our implementation aims to refactor the original codebase and keep the minimal functionality required for CBF synthesis.
+Our implementation refactored part of the original codebase.

+However, if interested in other class of Lyapunov certificates,
-We invite to refer to the original codebase for synthesis of general Lyapunov certificates.
+we invite to refer to the [FOSSIL](https://github.com/oxford-oxcav/fossil) codebase.

 # Known issues